ruben4447/ts-aqaVirtualMachine/README.md

 ## CPU
 The CPU has an ArrayBuffer for registers and for memory, having the ability to read and write from either of these.

-Both memory and the registers depend on the CPUs *numerical type* - this is tored in `#<CPU>.numType` and is immutable.
+Both memory and the registers are read using a *numerical type* - the processors default is stored in `#<CPU>.numType` and is immutable, but instructions may read different types dynamically.
 This dictates what format data is get/set from DataViews.
 This is settable during CPU construction and should not be changed (unexpected results may arise).

 Writing to either memory or registers will trigger a respective callback.
 This callback will not influence the writing process.